eugenia1984/english/b1-english-for-developers/24-learn-common-phrasal-verbs-and-idioms.md

 - **To lead to something**:  means to cause something or make it likely to happen.
 For example: `Poor planning can lead to project delays`. –> This means bad planning might cause delays.

 - **To overlook**: means to fail to notice or pay attention to something.
 For example: `He overlooked a small error in the report`. –> This means he didn't see or realize the mistake was there.

+- **To recognize**: means to identify or become aware of something when you see or experience it.
+For example: `It's important to recognize signs of stress early`. –> This means to notice or understand them before they become serious.

 ---